rosensilva/ballerina-samples/ballerina-asynchronous-interactions-example/README.md

 ## Introduction

-Following guide walk you through the step by step process of building an Asynchronous Interaction Web Service with Ballerina.
+Following guide walk you through the step by step process of building an Asynchronous Interaction web service with Ballerina language.
+Ballerina was designd with built-in support for Asynchronous Interactions.
+Since it has the built-in support for Asynchronous Interactions developers need only to follow few simple steps to write Asynchronous Interaction Web Service.
 Guide also explains the development and deployment workflow of a standard Ballerina Service in-detail.

 ## What You Will Develop